fperron-kt88/fx-portfolio/_posts/2024-12-17-jekyll-first-post-and-documentation-flexing.md

 \end{equation}
 $$

-It looks like we have a good templating system to convey ideas and document stuff!
+It looks like we have a good templating system to convey ideas and properly document stuff!